This post contains affiliate links.

 - Customize it: You can make it dairy-free with vegan cream and plant-based Parmesan.

-- Filling and fiber-packed: This is a hearty dinner that’s filled with fiber from both broccoli and spinach.
+- Filling and fiber-packed: This is a hearty side dish that’s filled with fiber from both broccoli and spinach.

 Reader rating